containers/podman.io_old/_posts/2019-01-14-podman-machine-and-boot2podman.md

 ## Remote Access

-It is possible to use the `pypodman` commmand-line tool, to control podman remotely:
+It is possible to use the `pypodman` command-line tool, to control podman remotely:

 ``` console
 $ eval $(podman-machine env box)